dhutapratama/docs/session.md

 <a name="retrieving-data"></a>
 ### Retrieving Data

-There are two primary ways of working with session data in Laravel: the global `session` helper and via a `Request` instance.
+There are two primary ways of working with session data in Lets: the global `session` helper and via a `Request` instance.
 First, let's look at accessing the session via a `Request` instance, which can be type-hinted on a route closure or controller method.
-Remember, controller method dependencies are automatically injected via the Laravel [service container](/docs/{{version}}/container):
+Remember, controller method dependencies are automatically injected via the Lets [service container](/docs/{{version}}/container):

     <?php